-Every three months, certified and civilian CCSO deputies are recognized by Sheriff Kevin J. Rambosk for going above and beyond the call of duty.
-The following were among those who were rewarded for applying their knowledge, dedication and sometimes fearlessness to do whatever is necessary to get the job done.
+Certified and civilian CCSO deputies were recognized by Sheriff Kevin J. Rambosk for going above and beyond the call of duty during the June 25 Supervisors Meeting.
+The following deputies were among those members who were awarded for applying their knowledge, dedication and sometimes fearlessness to do whatever is necessary to get the job done.

 Cady found a 60-year-old man who was unconscious and without a pulse after the man suddenly had trouble breathing and collapsed in his garage on Feb.
 16. After administering CPR and using an automated external defibrillator (AED), Cady managed to regain the man’s pulse.

 Cpl.
 Jon Russo, North Naples